NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 ### WiFi

-* Devices with built-in WiFi can enable such through header defines while other devices can utilize an external [serial-based ESP WiFi module](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/).
+* Devices with built-in WiFi can enable such through header defines while other devices can utilize an external [serial ESP WiFi module](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/).
-  * Again, we have included a small breakout PCB ([gerbers here](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/tree/main/extra)) to assist with hooking up these common WiFi modules alongside a level shifter if using a 5v MCU.

 ## Memory Callouts